Should You Deadhead Irises? How To Deadhead Iris Plants

 Reblooming irises will often develop new flowers in new stalks, and also the old empty stalks of irises can be removed without preventing more blooms.

-Arguments Against Removing the Stalk
+other views on Removing the Iris Stalk

+The opposing camp claims no significant increase in Iris disease risk from leaving the stalk intact.
 Instead, they argue that the extra green surface of the stalk aids in photosynthesis and allows the plant to better prepare for winter.

 The Verdict